momoxiaocaiji/CS611-Legend/Readme.md

 4. Castable - the interface indicates a spell can be cast.
 5. Character - the abstract class for Character in the game, such as hero and monster
 6. CirculateList - give the next Character who supposed to move during the fight.
-7. CommonTile - the common tile in the map, which might trigger a fight
+7. PlainTile - the common tile in the map, which might trigger a fight
 8. Constant - maintain some final factor of this game
 9. Equipment - keep the information of the hero's equipments
 10. FightSystem - when it starts a fight, the heroes and monsters will enter this system to fight